gamkedo-la/vam-empire/README.md

 ## **Global Singletons/Autoload Scripts**

 - Scripts loaded as part of the Autoload project settings can be referred to directly from any script in the project to save having to 'source out' a reference on the fly.
 I.e. if you want to know something about the player from PlayerVars autoload, simply reference it as `PlayerVars.`.
-Functions in these scripts can be called directly as well, such as a Global scene switcher function, `Global.load_scene(scene_path)`.
+Functions in these scripts can be called directly as well, such as a Global scene switcher function, `Global.goto_scene(scene_path)`.

 ## **Learning Resources**
 ### **Written Documentation/Resources**